mass1ve-err0r/HeadsInTheCloud/README.md

 If there are any questions regarding _HITC_, please do email me under saadatdev (at) googlemail (dot) com

+## Extras
+- An optimization idea would be to create indiviual html files for each header.
+Keeping everything static & with the help of pygments actually doable.

 ## Credits
 - Limneos - Original iOS Headers' Webpage
 - Amarytha - HeadsInTheCloud Icon